Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/data/tick_handlers.md

 });
 ```

 The condition within the if statement ensures the code isn't run until it is met.
 Once the condition is met the code inside will run, saving the player from certain death.
-You can set any data to any value that is allowed within its variable type `/hotline variables`.
-You can find what variables there are using the mapping viewer `/hotline homepage`.
-You can also set NBT data `/hotline nbt data` or even print to chat.
+You can set any data to any value that is allowed within its variable type.
+You can find what variables there are using the [mapping viewer](https://github.com/FiskFille/FiskHeroes-Mapping-Viewer/releases).
+You can also set NBT data or even print to chat.

 ```js
 if (entity.is("PLAYER") && !entity.is("DISPLAY")) {